DominoKit/domino-mvp/README.md

 - Another window will pop up fill it as below,

     - Fill a name for the configuration.
-    - Fill the Main class with : `com.progressoft.brix.domino.api.server.DominoLauncher`
+    - Fill the Main class with : `org.dominokit.domino.api.server.DominoLauncher`
-    - Fill the program arguments with : `run com.progressoft.brix.domino.api.server.StartupVerticle -conf target/classes/config.json`
+    - Fill the program arguments with : `run org.dominokit.domino.api.server.StartupVerticle -conf target/classes/config.json`
     - Select the Working directory as `domino-demo-backend` module folder.
     - Select the Use class path of module as `domino-demo-backend`
     - Make sure the JRE is 1.8.